"A Revolution within a Revolution"

 A PUNK MYSTIC

 Following her time as a musician, Palmolive gave herself to raising her family together with her husband Dave.
-They have 3 wonderful children and lots of grandkids!
+They have 3 wonderful children and twelve grandkids!
 She also did some video work, but mainly, since 2002 she became a Spanish teacher for young children.
 She loves kids and gives her creativity and energy to try to create a space where children can be themselves, grow and thrive.

 All along, she embarked on what has become a lifelong spiritual quest.
 Searching with passion and intent for spiritual answers to her questions.
 This brought her to explore Hinduism, Anthroposophy (Waldorf) and eventually Christianity.